Meet the Team

 CEO and Accounting Officer

-Aidan joined Brigshaw Learning in 2021 from One Degree Academy, where he served as founding Principal, and Aim Academies Trust where he worked across different schools.
+Aidan joined Brigshaw Learning in 2021 from One Degree Academy, where he served as founding Principal, and Aim Academies Trust where he worked as an executive leader across different trust schools.

 Tiana Walker